willxg127/ValorantHealthTracker/README.md

 # Valorant Health Tracker

-A unique hardware-software integration project that tracks player health in Valorant and provides physical feedback through Arduino-controlled hardware.
+A hardware-software integration project that tracks player health in Valorant and provides "physical feedback" (getting shot with an airsoft gun, very painful) through Arduino-controlled hardware.
 The system uses optical character recognition (OCR) to monitor in-game health status in real-time and triggers a servo motor response when health changes are detected.

 ## Features